ulrickmitton/marketing-model/README.md

-# 📊 Marketing Mix Modeling: Estimating ROI Across Media Channels
+# Estimating ROI Across Media Channels

 This project builds a **marketing mix model (MMM)** to evaluate the effectiveness and ROI of four media channels—**TV, Digital, Print, and Social**—in driving product sales.
 The goal is to simulate and analyze how spending on each channel influences sales, and estimate the cost of increasing sales by 1% through each medium.

 ---

-## 🔍 Objective
+## Objective

 Using simulated data, this notebook demonstrates: